 Bruce Gillies comes to CLU with a varied career.
 After 22 years of active duty in the Navy-- spending time on the flight deck of an aircraft carrier, engine rooms on destroyers, and several years in human resources, he retired in March of 2000 as a Master Chief (E9).
 Bruce has also held leadership positions in colleges and universities as Faculty Advisor and Acting Dean of Adult Education.
 He holds a Doctorate in Industrial/Organizational Psychology from Alliant International University.
 His research interests are in career and leadership development as well as Sport Team development.
-Bruce Teaches courses in Business Statistics, Organizational Theory, Business Ethics, Leadership Theory and Practice, Behavior in Organizations, Foundations of I/O Psychology, and Organization Development.
+Bruce Teaches courses in Business Statistics, Organizational Theory, Business Ethics, Leadership Theory and Practice, Behavior in Organizations, Sport Psychology, Foundations of I/O Psychology, and Organization Development.

 - Doctorate in Industrial/Organizational Psychology, Alliant International University